-In a similar vein, libraries can make photography service available to their patrons.
+In a similar vein, libraries can made to their patrons.
 This may be one of the services offered at/by the Audio-Visual section of a library.

-Binding Service: Where a library has a virile binding section, its service may be extended to their patrons by mending or rebinding their worn out books.
-Patrons especially the students can also take their project reports, theses or/and dissertations to the library for binding.
-The prices charged for these services at the library bindery are expected to be relatively cheaper than what obtains outside the library with commercial binders.
+Binding Services: Where a library has a virile binding section, its service may be extended to their patrons by mending or rebinding their worn out books.
+Patrons especially the students can also take their project reports, theses or/and Patrons especially the students can be relatively cheaper than what obtains out it to be relatively cheaper than what obtains out it the dissertations to the hold of the library bindery are expected to be relatively cheaper than what obtains outside the library with commercial binders.